Ned Block’s Blockhead Machine argument

 This, of course, is absurdity masquerading as meaningful philosophy.
 The reality is that humans are physical entities that are subject to the limitations of the physical world.
 The Turing test is a test envisaged to be applied to physical entities that are also subject to physical limitations.

 When Block claims that a hypothetical non-physically realizable machine could pass a test that is designed to be applied in the real physical world to real physical entities, he is simply imagining a magic machine that happens to possess some physical attributes (such as the ability to manipulate symbols) but also possesses magical properties that have no possible physical realization.
 So the conclusion is?

-A magic machine can do magic things that no physically realizable thing can do.
+A magic machine can ‘do’ magic things that no physically realizable thing can do.

-Eh - didn’t we already know that?
+Didn’t we already know that?

 Interested in supporting this site?

 As site owner I reserve the right to keep my comments sections as I deem appropriate.
 I do not use that right to unfairly censor valid criticism.
 My reasons for deleting or editing comments do not include deleting a comment because it disagrees with what is on my website.
 Reasons for exclusion include:

 Comments devoid of logical basis.